crazyhottommy/pyflow-chromForest/README.md

 ### technical details.

 chromHMM outputs various files.
-Two that I am working on are: `segments.bed` and `dense.bed` files.
+Two that you may want to know: `segments.bed` and `dense.bed` files.
 For `segments.bed` file, there is no header and the 4th state column has a prefix E. e.g. E1, E2...E15;
 for `dense.bed` file, there is a header and the 4th state column is just a number. e.g. 1,2...15.
 The 9th column is RGB color.
 This file is used for loading to `IGV` for visualization.